puneet4840/DevOps-/5 - Kubernetes (CKAD)/1 - Basics of Kubernetes.md

   Scheduler is the component in the kubernetes cluster which is used to schedule or assign the pods on the suitable worker node.

   Api server gets the pod creation request, then api server transer the request to scheduler for scheduling the pod.
+Scheduler iterates throgh all the worker nodes and evaluate each node's suitablity for the pod.
+Then scheduler assigns a score to each node.
+The node with the highest score is selected as the target node for the pod placement.
 The process of scheduling the pod is called scheduling.

   How does Scheduler works:-